OfficeDev/office-js-docs/excel/resources/rangeview.md

 _Excel 2016, Excel Online, Excel for iPad, Excel for Mac_

-RangeView represents an abstract of Range, including basic Range properties values, text, numberFormat, address.
+RangeView represents logically-joined cells, with basic Range properties such as values, text, numberFormat, address.

 ## Properties